alecngai/01-Kickstarter-analysis/README.md

-# An Analysis of Kickstarter Campaigns
+# An Analysis of Kickstarter Campaigns by Alec Ngai

 ## Overview of Project